BTR vs BTS: Funding Strategies for Maximum ROI

 Key Features:

-• Profit realised at the time of sale
+• Profit realised at the point of sale

-• An increased sensitivity to buyer demand and interest rates
+• Sensitivity to buyer demand and interest rates influenced by Bank of England

 Who It Suits: